 Bon Secours is fully committed to ensuring that your information is secure with us and with the third parties who act on our behalf.
 We have a number of security precautions in place to prevent the loss, misuse, or alteration of your personal data.
 Staff working for Bon Secours have a legal duty to keep information about you confidential and staff are trained in information security and confidentiality.
 Bon Secours has strict information security policies and procedures in place to ensure your personal data is safe, whether it is held in paper or electronic format.

-Bon Secours only keep personal information for a period that is deemed necessary to carry out the function and operational purpose for which it was originally collected, unless it is specifically required by law to keep your information for longer.
+Bon Secours only keeps personal information in either physical (paper) or in an electronical form (including clinical images taken for diagnostic or treatment purposes) for a period that is deemed necessary to carry out the function and operational purpose for which it was originally collected, unless it is specifically required by law to keep your information for longer.
 All personal information is subject to a specified retention period and is securely destroyed once no longer needed.

 Bon Secours may store or transfer some or all of your personal data in countries that are not part of the European Economic Area (the “EEA”).
 These are known as “third countries” and may not have data protection laws that are as strong as those in the EEA.
 This means that we will take additional steps to ensure that your personal data is treated just as safely and securely as it would be treated within the EEA and under the GDPR.